redseiko/ComfyMods/Pinnacle/README.md

   - Teleport to map point
     - Hold `LeftShift` and click on the target point on the map.
+    - Note: this will use the vanilla `GetClosestPin()` logic to check if a pin-position can be used instead.

   * Teleport to pin position
     * Hold `LeftShift` and click on the target row in the *PinListPanel*.